 This project for my client in Washington was tricky, but I’m always up for a challenge.
 Updating the kitchen with a fresh, clean look wasn’t the only priority for this remodel.
-Rather, storage — like oodles of storage — was the client’s main concern.
-In fact, much of my work boiled down to balancing the amount of storage with overall functionality to ensure my client had a space she loved.
+Storage — and lots of it — was the client’s main concern.
+In fact, much of my work boiled down to balancing the amount of storage with overall functionality.

 The Client’s Goals

 As I mentioned, storage was the number one priority for the client.
 Standard wall cabinets, drawer bases, and pantry storage would all be high-demand items for this kitchen.
 In addition to the dishwasher and large refrigerator, she needed to fit in double ovens and a 36″ cooktop.
 We also had to leave space for open shelving to display cookbooks, place an island with barstool seating, and preserve enough room beyond the island for the kitchen table — all while maximizing the effectiveness of the traffic flow and work triangle.
 This certainly was not a weekend project!

 The original kitchen had a large peninsula.
 And when I say large, I mean large.
 It jutted out of the left wall across 75% of the space.
 It also was home to the kitchen sink and the cooktop.
 From the pictures I saw, and the client’s comments, navigating the space was tough.
 Entering on one end required a long walk around the peninsula to reach the other side of the kitchen.
 I knew we needed to drastically rework this area in particular to improve the kitchen’s traffic flow.